PoojaSivaraj07/Global-Startup-Funding-Analysis/README.md

-# Global-Startup-Funding-Analysis
+# 🚀 Global Startup Funding Analysis

-This project analyzes the global startup ecosystem using Power BI, covering 66,000 startups and $990B+ in funding.
+This project presents an end-to-end analysis of the global startup ecosystem using Power BI, covering **66,000 startups and $990B+ in total funding**.
+The goal is to uncover key patterns in funding, startup performance, industry trends, and regional dynamics.

+## 📊 Project Overview

+The dashboard provides insights into:

+- Startup funding distribution
+- Success, failure, and active rates
+- Industry-wise investment trends
+- Time-based funding patterns
+- Country and continent-level performance

-📊 Key Insights
+## 🔑 Key Insights

-Only ~10% of startups achieve successful exits, while most remain active
+- Only **~10% of startups achieve successful exits**, while most continue operating

-Funding is highly concentrated, with a small number of companies capturing most capital
+- **Funding is highly concentrated**, with a small group capturing the majority of capital

-Biotechnology leads in both funding and performance
+- **Biotechnology leads** in both funding and performance

-Late-stage funding dominates, indicating investor preference for proven startups
+- **Late-stage funding dominates**, showing investor focus on proven startups

-North America leads globally with ~40K startups and $690B+ funding
+- **North America leads globally** with ~40K startups and $690B+ in funding
+- High success rates in smaller regions are often **statistical anomalies**, while the **US and Israel show consistent performance**

-🛠️ Tools Used
+## 🛠️ Tools & Technologies

-Power BI
+- Power BI

-DAX
+- DAX

-Data Modeling
+- Data Modeling

-Data Visualization
+- Data Visualization

-📌 Features
+## 📌 Features

-KPI tracking (startups, funding, success rates)
+- KPI tracking for startups, funding, and success rates

-Industry-wise funding analysis
+- Industry-level funding and performance analysis

-Time-series funding trends
+- Year-wise funding trends (first vs last funding)
-Country-level success analysis
+- Country-level success rate analysis
-Row-Level Security (RLS) by continent
+- Row-Level Security (RLS) implemented by continent

+## 🎯 Conclusion

+The analysis shows that startup success is highly concentrated, with a small percentage of companies driving the majority of value, especially in strong ecosystems and capital-intensive industries.